 On a cold ‘Bleakheath’ day a hot roast beef and gravy roll is the go.
 Enough to make a vegetarian run a mile.

 Children’s meals all come with a dixie cup ice-cream.
 I was sorely tempted to order one.

-By the way, the song being played as I ate was ‘How Great Thou Art’.
+By the way, the song being played as I ate my beef was ‘How Great Thou Art’.
 It happened to be Sunday, so seemed appropriate, even if it was a co-incidence.
 I love that old hymn.